Dominic Smith Preview, Player Props: Nationals vs. Blue Jays

-On Monday, Dominic Smith (batting .167 in his past 10 games) and the Washington Nationals play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 7:07 PM ET.
+The Washington Nationals, including Dominic Smith (.154 batting average in his past 10 games), battle starter Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.

 Dominic Smith Game Info & Props vs. the Blue Jays